-- Executive councils: Relevant councils, such as the CIO Council and CFO Council were to provide input and support on OMB and GSA strategy and implementation efforts to ensure they are attainable and consistent with other federal and agency goals. - Federal Technology Investment Management Community of Practice: In July 2019, the CIO Council's Enterprise Operations Committee merged the TBM and capital planning and investment control communities of practice into a single group, called the Federal Technology Investment Management Community of Practice.
-According to its charter, this group is intended to create a crossagency community of federal partners that provide feedback to OMB's Office of the Federal CIO; and mature the integration of TBM, IT capital planning and investment control, and portfolio management practices in the federal government through the sharing of best practices and lessons learned.
+Committee merged the TBM and capital planning and investment control communities of practice into a single group, called the Federal Technology Investment Management Community of Practice.
+According to its charter, this group is intended to create a cross- agency community of federal partners that provide feedback to OMB's Office of the Federal CIO; and mature the integration of TBM, IT capital planning and investment control, and portfolio management practices in the federal government through the sharing of best practices and lessons learned.
 The group is led by a steering committee, comprised of five elected members.
-12 GSA's Office of Government-wide Policy is to provide guidance and assistance to the group, to meet the evolving needs of its members and stakeholders.
-According to GSA officials in the TBM program management office, the group consists of over 650 participants representing numerous executive and legislative branch agencies. - Federal agencies: Implement and mature TBM within the agency; and serve on both the TBM and capital planning and investment control communities of practice to provide ongoing input and insights into capital planning and investment control reform and strategy development and implementation efforts.

-&lt;sup>12According to GSA officials in the TBM program management office, as of March 2022, five agencies volunteered to serve on the steering committee, including the Departments of Commerce, Energy, Homeland Security, and Veterans Affairs, and the Federal Bureau of Investigation.

-&lt;sup>13The 26 agencies that must adhere to TBM reporting requirements are the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, the Interior, Justice, Labor, State, Transportation, the Treasury, and Veterans Affairs; and the Environmental Protection Agency, General Services Administration, National Aeronautics and Space Administration, National Archives and Records Administration, National Science Foundation, Nuclear Regulatory Commission, Office of Personnel Management, Small Business Administration, Social Security Administration, U.S. Agency for International Development, and U.S. Army Corps of Engineers.
+GSA's Office of Government-wide Policy is to provide guidance and assistance to the group, to meet the evolving needs of its members and stakeholders.
+According to GSA officials in the TBM program management office, the group consists of over 650 participants representing numerous executive and legislative branch agencies. • Federal agencies: Implement and mature TBM within the agency; and serve on both the TBM and capital planning and investment control communities of practice to provide ongoing input and insights into capital planning and investment control reform and strategy development and implementation efforts.
+Progress and Results OMB and GSA have taken steps to lead government-wide TBM adoption, but progress and results are limited.
+Specifically: of Government-wide TBM Adoption Are Limited OMB's plans for government-wide TBM adoption stalled and did not include the entire taxonomy; both agencies assisted agency efforts to implement and mature TBM, but they did not assess government-wide TBM maturity, such as the quality of agencies' data reported in the first two layers and the extent that additional layers are being implemented; and According to GSA officials in the TBM program management office, as of March 2022, five agencies volunteered to serve on the steering committee, including the Departments of Commerce, Energy, Homeland Security, and Veterans Affairs, and the Federal Bureau of Investigation.
+The 26 agencies that must adhere to TBM reporting requirements are the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, the Interior, Justice, Labor, State, Transportation, the Treasury, and Veterans Affairs; and the Environmental Protection Agency, General Services Administration, National Aeronautics and Space Administration, National Archives and Records Administration, National Science Foundation, Nuclear Regulatory Commission, Office of Personnel Management, Small Business Administration, Social Security Administration, U.S. Agency for International Development, and U.S. Army Corps of Engineers.